StackVista/stackstate-docs/setup/agent/windows.md

 ### Agent configuration

-The StackState Agent V2 configuration is located in the file `C:\ProgramData\StackState\stackstate.yaml`.
+The Rancher Observability Agent V2 configuration is located in the file `C:\ProgramData\Rancher Observability\stackstate.yaml`.
 The `stsApiKey` and `stsUrl` specified during installation will be added here by the install script.
 No further configuration should be required.

 ### Advanced Agent configuration

-StackState Agent V2 can be configured to reduce data production, tune the process blacklist, or turn off specific features when not needed.
+Rancher Observability Agent V2 can be configured to reduce data production, tune the process blacklist, or turn off specific features when not needed.
 The required settings are described in detail on the page [advanced Agent configuration](advanced-agent-configuration.md).

 ### Integration configuration

 The Agent can be configured to run checks that integrate with external systems.
-Configuration files for integrations run through StackState Agent V2 can be found in the directory `C:\ProgramData\StackState\conf.d`.
+Configuration files for integrations run through Rancher Observability Agent V2 can be found in the directory `C:\ProgramData\Rancher Observability\conf.d`.
 Each integration has its own configuration file that's used by the enabled Agent checks.

-Documentation for the available StackState integrations, including configuration details can be found on the [StackPacks &gt; Integrations pages](../../stackpacks/integrations/).
+Documentation for the available Rancher Observability integrations, including configuration details can be found on the [StackPacks &gt; Integrations pages](../../stackpacks/integrations/).

 ### Proxy configuration